3 Things You Can Do to Eliminate Weeds in Your Artificial Grass

 TL;DR

-Boiling water is one of the safest and most effective ways to kill weeds on artificial grass without chemicals.
+Boiling water is the safest and most immediate way to kill weeds on artificial grass without chemicals.
+It destroys the weed at the root without leaving residue, and it is completely safe for turf fibers, pets and children.

 How to do it: